demisx/demisx.github.io/_posts/2014-12-01-angular-1-component-organization-2.md

 All other files placed in the root of an application (e.g. `bower.json`, `pakages.json`, `README.md` etc.) are very common to any JS project and not really specific to the component-based organization of a project.
 Thus, we'll not go into details about them.

+As always, please feel free to comment on this post below.

 <div id="post-navigation" >
   <div class="previous">
     {% if page.previous.url %}